 maxCurrent: 25

 meter: db:8If the house consumption spikes, evcc throttles the chargers within seconds.
-This “Active Load Balancing” is the only way to safely run a multi-EV household on a standard Dutch grid connection.
+This active load balancing is the only practical way to safely run a multi-EV household on a standard Dutch grid connection.

 Charging Plan

-- Your required energy: How many kWh are needed to reach the target?
+- Required energy: How many kWh are needed to reach the target?

 Charging When Prices Are Low

-In the evcc interface, you can configure a price limit that determines when the system should switch to aggressive charging.
-Whenever the electricity price falls below this threshold, evcc automatically charges at maximum speed.
-This feature is especially useful during periods of very low or even negative electricity prices, allowing you to take full advantage of favorable market conditions.
+In the evcc interface you can set a price limit that triggers aggressive charging.
+Whenever the electricity price drops below this threshold, evcc charges at maximum speed.
+This is especially useful during periods of very low or negative electricity prices.

 Conclusion

 The results have been fantastic.
-The setup provides a high WAF (Wife Acceptance Factor): my wife just plugs in the car, and the system handles the complexity.
+The setup has a high WAF (Wife Acceptance Factor): my wife just plugs in the car, and the system handles the rest.

-We’ve achieved maximum automation, optimized our costs under a dynamic contract, and made the most of our solar investment.
-If you’re into smart homes and energy management, evcc is the missing link.
+We’ve maximized our solar investment, kept costs low under a dynamic contract, and have two cars ready every morning without thinking about it.
+If you’re into smart homes and energy management, evcc is the missing piece.